brodybits/cordova-sqlite-evplus-ext-free/README.md

 ## About this version

-Premium enterprise version with performance improvements for Android and FUTURE TBD other features - common version branch with external sqlite3 dependencies installed by a before_plugin_install hook.
+Premium enterprise version with performance improvements for Android, FUTURE TBD worker support and other extra features.

+TBD NOTE: This is a common version branch with external sqlite3 dependencies installed by a before_plugin_install hook.
+FUTURE TBD sqlite3 dependencies will be included if needed by any commercial users for PhoneGap Build or any other build tools.

 <!-- END About this version -->